 Associate professor (1997-2007), senior lecturer (1991-96) and lecturer (1986-1991), Science and Technology Studies, University of Wollongong

 Research assistant/associate, Applied Mathematics, Australian National University, 1977-1985

 Research assistant, Centre for Resource and Environmental Studies,

 Australian National University, 1976

 The central theme in my research is the dynamics of power, with special attention to strategies for challenging repression and exploitation.
 I have explored power dynamics through an interplay of theory and case studies, including nonviolent action, dissent and scientific controversies.

 Overview of research

-Author of 18 books and over 200 major articles and chapters.
+Author of 18 books and over 200 major articles and chapters, plus numerous lesser articles, book reviews and newspaper articles.
 More details and full texts available.